Kori-hq/kotour/README.md

 # Kori Core

-Kori is a "social settlement layer" for global travel: real locals help real travelers before & after they land, and every helpful conversation becomes a trusted travel asset.
+Kori Protocol is a human-first travel infrastructure that turns real conversations between locals and visitors into trusted, incentive-aligned travel assets.

 This repository contains the core system modules described in the Kori deck:
 - The AI Asset Generation Engine (unstructured chat → structured business page)